merenlab/merenlab.org/_posts/anvio/2015-08-20-installation-on-mac.md

 {: .notice}
 Before I continue, I would first like to invite you to install [iTerm 2](https://www.iterm2.com/) on your Mac if you are not already using it.
 It is a Terminal replacement, and it is much more talented than the default terminal application on OS X systems.
 If iTerm 2 is installed on your computer, anvi'o will happily start in an iTerm 2 window (otherwise it will fall back to the ugly Terminal).
 Please see FAQ down below if you have a different terminal application.

 Once the installation is completed, click the anvi'o logo in your Applications folder.
 This should open a terminal window.

+{:.notice}
+If your MAC does not open the application due to your security settings, you may need to do the following just for once: open your Applications folder, find anvi'o icon (right-click on it), and select `Open` from the right-click menu.
+Once you have done it, you can start anvi'o just like any other application.

 To run the default test, simply type this command:

 {% highlight bash %}
 anvi-self-test